 FG parents and family members—what’s a practical and doable step to help your student succeed?
 Learn, adopt, and use the language of the college culture for yourself and with your student.
 Below is an introductory list of terms that you may have heard in passing, already know/actively use, or may be completely alien to you.
 Whatever your experience with these words and terms, consider this a getting started list that will lead to more words, and more terms, and more phrases, and limitless opportunities to directly share in the college experience with your student.
 You are essential to their success!

-- Bursar (Student Accounts): the department on campus that assists students and families with bill payment, payment options, and can explain the different elements that make up the total cost for attending that college.
-Note: the Bursar’s Office/Student Accounts is different from the Financial Aid department.
+- Bursar (Student Accounts): the department on campus that assists students and families with bill payment, and payment options, and can explain the different elements that make up the total cost of attending that college.
+Note: the Bursar’s Office/Student Accounts differ from the Financial Aid department.

 - Chair (Department Chair): the director of an academic department.